 Arts and Disability Connect

-Arts and Disability Connect (ADC) is a new scheme open to artists with disabilities working in any art form.
+Arts and Disability Connect (ADC) is a scheme open to artists with disabilities working in any art form.

 This scheme is designed to support artists with disabilities to make new and ambitious work.
 It offers artists the opportunity to: connect with other practitioners or venues; make a change in their practice; ‘step up’ in terms of scope and scale; reach new audiences and to engage in mentoring and training.
-Funded by the Arts Council and managed by Arts & Disability Ireland on a pilot basis in 2014, ADC is tailored closely to the needs of artists living in the Republic of Ireland in a way that complements other funding opportunities available.
+Funded by the Arts Council and managed by Arts & Disability Ireland since 2014, ADC is tailored closely to the needs of artists living in the Republic of Ireland in a way that complements other funding opportunities available.
 You can find further information about the scheme in our available funding section here.

 Arts and disability networking, 2008–2013